Office of International Programs

 Travel/Arriving to El Salvador

-For the El Salvador program, students are responsible for their own airfare (booking and purchasing), however Loyola provides a stipend for up to $900 for travel.
+For the El Salvador program, students are responsible for their own airfare (booking and purchasing).
 Loyola recommends to students to purchase their airline ticket through a reputable travel agent or agency.
 We do know that online sites do offer less expensive tickets, but in the event there is a crisis that affects air travel, like snow storms, on-line sites may not be able to address your questions in a timely fashion, or it could shut down completely due to high volume requests.
 Travel agents may have inside information to help you make ticket changes quicker and can provide you with the most up to date airline and travel information.

 Students will fly into El Salvador International Airport (commonly known as Comalapa International Airport- SAL).
 It is located about 30 miles from San Salvador’s center.
 Students will be picked up at the airport by a representative of CASA and be brought to the CASA housing.